• +1 774 435 1060

 2. Programming Languages

-Native apps need to be built in a specific programming language for the respective OS.
-For example, iOS needs to build apps in either Objective-C or Swift, and Android apps require either Java or Kotlin.
-When we ask app developers, they believe that an iOS app is more accessible and easier to build as compared to its Android counterpart.
+When we hire mobile app developers, they believe that an iOS app is more accessible and easier to build as compared to its Android counterpart.
 The reason is Swift offers less time to code as compared to Java.
-However, as Kotlin evolves, Android app developers will find it highly convenient with high readability and developer-friendliness.
+However, as Kotlin evolves, Android app developers will find it convenient with high readability and developer-friendliness.

 3. Development Costs

-Apple has a smaller audience than Android and the App Store has fewer applications than Google Play.
+Apple has a smaller audience than Android and the App Store has fewer applications than that on Google Play.
 However, the App Store generates more revenue than its counterpart.
 In other words, iOS apps get more earnings than Android apps.
 The reason is simple- iPhone users afford costly in-app purchases and the app development cost for iOS apps is relatively less.

 4. Ecosystem